Groppenstein Canyon in the Möll Valley as Part of an Ancient Trade Route

-As early as the Middle Ages, the Möll Valley served as a transit route for merchants who came from the south and traveled with their goods northwards, towards the city of Salzburg.
-One of the main towns in this area is called Obervellach, and it was founded as early as the 10th century AD.
-Even then, it served as a gateway on the trade route, and due to its strategic location, a toll station was established there for those passing through.
-The toll station belonged to the archduke who ruled the area and it operated for about 300 years, from the 13th to the 16th century.
+As early as the Middle Ages, the Möll Valley served as a transit route for merchants traveling north from the south toward the city of Salzburg.
+One of the main towns in the region, Obervellach, was founded as early as the 10th century AD.
+Even then, it acted as a gateway along the trade route, and its strategic location led to the establishment of a toll station for passing merchants.
+This toll station belonged to the ruling archduke and operated for around 300 years, from the 13th to the 16th century.

-The entire area was discovered to be rich in precious metals such as silver and gold, and many mining operations were carried out there.
+The area was also found to be rich in precious metals such as silver and gold, leading to numerous mining operations.
 After the gold and silver deposits were exhausted, copper mining began.
-Because of this, the town of Obervellach became a prosperous and wealthy place, and the rulers of the region saw it as very important (this is one of the reasons there is a castle near this town – Groppenstein Castle).
+As a result, Obervellach became a prosperous town, valued highly by the regional rulers—one reason Groppenstein Castle was built nearby.

 The Hiking Trail in Groppenstein Canyon